PFython/cleverdict/README.md

 ## 1. OVERVIEW

 `CleverDict` is a hybrid Python data class which allows both `object.attribute` and `dictionary['key']` notation to be used simultaneously and interchangeably.
-It's particularly handy when your code is mainly object-orientated but you want a 'DRY' and extensible way to import data in json/dictionary format into your objects... or vice versa... without having to write extra code just to handle the translation.
+It's particularly handy when your code is mainly object-orientated but you want a 'DRY' and extensible way to import data in json/dictionary/list format into your objects... or vice versa... without having to write extra code just to handle the translation.

-`CleverDict` also calls a `.save()` method whenever an attribute or dictionary value is created or changed.
-Initially the `.save()` method does nothing, but you either turn on the *"batteries included"* `.autosave()` feature (which automatically saves your data to a JSON file) or you can overwrite it with your own function to do other useful things every time an attribute changes in future e.g.

-* pickle
-* encode
-* encrypt
-* serialise
-* save data to a config file or database
-* upload to the cloud
-* etc.

-No more slavishly writing your own "save" or "update" function and trying to remember to call it manually every... single... time... values change (or *might* change).

-The other main feature of `CleverDict` is that it plays nicely with JSON and allows additional **aliases** and mappings back to the original dictionary keys.
-This is really handy for shortcuts, taking an API response and making it play nicely with your own data structures, local language support, and more.

-If you just want to understand the core features of `CleverDict`, please read up to the end of **Section 4**.  `CleverDict` has quite a few advanced features and deals with several "edge cases" which are dealt with more thoroughly in subsequent Sections, but don't be daunted!
-We've done the deep thinking so you don't have to... hopefully...

-## 2. INSTALLATION
-Very lightweight - no dependencies:

-    pip install cleverdict

-or to cover all bases...

-    python -m pip install cleverdict --upgrade

-## 3. BASIC USE

-`CleverDict` objects behave like normal Python dictionaries, but with the convenience of immediately offering read and write access to their data (keys and values) using `object.attribute` syntax, which many people find easier to type and more intuitive to read and understand.
+Python dictionaries are simple yet powerful, but many people find `object.attribute` syntax easier to type and more intuitive to read, so why not have the best of both worlds?

-You can create a `CleverDict` object in exactly the same way as a regular Python `dict`:

     >>> from cleverdict import CleverDict
     >>> x = CleverDict({'total':6, 'usergroup': "Knights of Ni"})